khawkins98/PDF-A-go-go/README.md

 ## Future plans

-This project is very fresh (rolled on 6 May 2025).
+This project is very fresh (rolled on May 2025, refactored in Aug 2025).
 I may yet publish to npm or change it completely.

 ## Demo